Healthy Recipes Blog

 Instructions

-You start with the onion - slice it, separate the slices into rings, then cook the rings in olive oil until caramelized.
+Start with the onion.
+Slice it, separate the slices into rings, and cook them in olive oil until golden brown.
 This takes longer than cooking the liver.
 You should expect to cook the onions for about 7-8 minutes.
+Once the onions are cooked, set them aside and turn your attention to the liver.

 I briefly touched on the two most important tips I can give you about making this recipe, but I'll elaborate on them a bit more: